Current situation in Lambton

 - Residents of long-term care homes

-- Residents of high-risk retirement homes (where a facility is physically connected to a long term care facility)
+- Residents of *high-risk retirement homes (*high-risk retirement home is defined as a facility that is physically connected to a long-term care home)

 - Residents of Indigenous elder care homes